cdransf/cd-11ty/src/posts/2013/turns-out-your-kids-really-did-love-that-music-you-played.md

 ---
 date: '2013-09-07'
 draft: false
-title: Turns out your kids really did love that music you played
+title: 'Turns out your kids really did love that music you played'
+description: "The connection to parents' music isn't entirely surprising.
+Music plays a central role in child-rearing, both in the songs children are taught at home and in school and in those heard more informally as part of the home environment.
+The songs parents choose to listen to reflect their taste, their values, their era."
 tags: ['music']
 ---